ast-hugger/fabulae/text/pressurised.md

 The members of the Chloratic Society, sensing that the evening's entertainment had concluded—or perhaps that darker matters were now afoot—began to drift toward the door in twos and threes, murmuring amongst themselves, with Sir Bartholomew following them.
 Holmes raised a hand.

 'A moment, gentlemen, if you would be so kind.'
-Holmes's voice was pleasant, but there was steel beneath it.
+Holmes's voice was pleasant.
 'I find myself in an awkward position.
-My colleague Dr. Watson is not present, and I have grown accustomed to having a companion during such conversations—someone to serve as witness, sounding board, and occasional voice of common sense.
+My colleague Dr. Watson is not present, and I have grown accustomed to having a companion during such conversations.
 It is a habit I am loath to break.'

 Sir Bartholomew's whiskers twitched with uncertainty.
 'I would be honoured, of course, Mr. Holmes, but I confess I have little aptitude for detective work—'

 'I was not thinking of you, Sir Bartholomew.'
-Holmes's gaze swept the room and settled, somewhat to my alarm, upon me.
-'You there—I observed you earlier.
-You have been watching the proceedings with considerable attention, yet you have not spoken a word all evening.
-You neither rushed to examine the machine nor shrank from its pronouncements.
-You have the air of a man who observes rather than participates.'
+Holmes turned, somewhat to my alarm, toward me.
+'You have the air of a man who observes rather than participates.'
 The ghost of a smile crossed his angular features.
 'I find such men useful.
 What is your name?'

 'Pennington,' I managed.
 'Horace Pennington.'